ChristianLempa/cheat-sheets/text/nb.md

   Browse, view, and edit linked notes, bookmarks, notebooks, folders, and other items using terminal and GUI web browsers.

-  `browse` includes an embedded web application designed for terminal and GUI web browsers that renders [[wiki-style links]] and #tags as internal links, providing the ability to browse notes and notebooks, as well as seamlessly browse to and from the offsite links in
+  'browse' includes an embedded web application designed for terminal and GUI web browsers that renders [[wiki-style links]] and #tags as internal links, providing the ability to browse notes and notebooks, as well as seamlessly browse to and from the offsite links in